protecode-sc/helm-chart/README.md

 ### SMTP configuration

-Black Duck Binary Analysis can send emails, for example, to inviting new users or send vulnerability notifications.
+Black Duck Binary Analysis can send emails, for example, to invite new users or to send vulnerability notifications.

 Parameter                     | Description                                       | Default